danielhsu2014/GDT-VLSM/README.md

 ## Contact

-Contact information will be added after the CVPR 2026 review period to preserve anonymity.
+Contact information will be added after the review period to preserve anonymity.